GSA/digitalgov.gov/content/post/2014-04-03-can-federal-agencies-use-getty-images-free-share-tool.md

 date: 2014-04-03 10:00:32 -0400
 title: 'Can Federal Agencies Use Getty Images&rsquo; Free Share Tool?'
 summary: 'Earlier this month, stock photo giant Getty Images launched an embedded photo viewer, that permits sharing millions of its&rsquo; copyrighted images for free.
-The news generated headlines and questions about whether it&rsquo;s okay for government content producers to use the tool.
-From Getty&rsquo;s perspective, the answer'
+The news generated headlines and questions about whether it’sokay for government content producers to use the tool.
+From Getty’sperspective, the answer'
 authors: [judith-snyderman]
 categories:
   - Social Media